GRCDEV/ArduSim/README.md

 [ArduPilot](https://github.com/ArduPilot/ardupilot) is the single UAV simulator ArduSim is based on, and is built under the [GNU General Public License v3.0](https://github.com/ArduPilot/ardupilot/blob/master/COPYING.txt).

 MAVLink libraries are used to communicate with real or virtual flight controller in native language and are built with [MAVLink Java generator and library](https://github.com/ghelle/MAVLinkJava) tool.
 [MAVLink message definition XML files](https://github.com/mavlink/mavlink/tree/master/message_definitions) are under the MIT-licence.

-Apache Commons CLI is used to parse command line arguments and under [license](http://www.apache.org/licenses/LICENSE-2.0) from the Apache Software Foundation (ASF) and under one or more contributor license agreements.

 The AtomicDoubleArray implementation comes from Doug Lea and under [CC0 1.0 Universal license](http://creativecommons.org/publicdomain/zero/1.0/), and is based on [Guava](https://github.com/google/guava) from Google, which is under [Apache license](https://github.com/google/guava/blob/master/COPYING).